1nam/Bash_File-Size-Analyzer-Permission-Editor/README.md

 * Permission changes affect the **user owner** (`u+r`, `u-w`, etc.)
 * Temporary files for chart generation are automatically removed

+: i included a whiptail & zenity gui version that can be ran solo.
 ---

 ## License